LIVE+WORK STUDIOS

 Expectations of AS220 residents include paying rent on time each month, treating fellow AS220 community members and staff with respect, and contributing 5 monthly volunteer hours to the AS220 community.

 We encourage all interested applicants to apply.
-However, keep in mind there are income limits due to the studios’ affordable housing status.
-Your annual gross (before tax) income must fall below these levels in order to qualify:
+However, keep in mind there are income limits due to the unit’s affordable housing status.
+Your annual gross (before tax) income must be under $48,060 ($54,900 for couples).

 If you need help figuring out how to calculate your income, see the Income Declaration Form in the application packet.
 The second page of that form has a guide that shows all of the sources of income that must be considered and how to add them up.